 - Push notifications

-These actions will help increase your conversion rates significantly because you make sure almost every person that interacts with your ads are engaged to completely convert and become your customer.
+These actions will help increase your conversion rates significantly because you make sure almost every person that interacts with your ads is engaged to completely convert and become your customer.

 #4.
 Tracking your campaigns